SHAARPEC/shaarpec-python-client/README.md

 > SUCCESS: Authentication was successful.
 Took XX.Y seconds.

 The client is now connected to the API.
-Visit the Analytics API Base URL to interactively test the endpoints and read their documentation and about their path and query parameters.
-These parameters are used in the regular (`requests` and `httpx`) way with `client.verb` calls, where `verb` is either `get` or `post`.
+Visit the Analytics API Base URL to interactively test the endpoints and read the documentation about their path and query parameters.
+These parameters are used in the regular [requests](https://requests.readthedocs.io/en/latest) and [httpx](https://www.python-httpx.org/) way with `client.verb` calls, where `verb` is either `get`, `post`, or `run` (see below).

 ### GET and POST